JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Apc - A pointer to a control object of type APC.
+- *Apc* - A pointer to a control object of type APC.
-NormalRoutine - A pointer to a pointer to the normal routine function that was specified when the APC was initialized.
+- *NormalRoutine* - A pointer to a pointer to the normal routine function that was specified when the APC was initialized.
-NormalContext - A pointer to a pointer to an arbitrary data structure that was specified when the APC was initialized.
+- *NormalContext* - A pointer to a pointer to an arbitrary data structure that was specified when the APC was initialized.
-SystemArgument1, SystemArgument2 - A set of two pointers to two arguments that contain untyped data.
+- *SystemArgument1*, *SystemArgument2* - A set of two pointers to two arguments that contain untyped data.

-The function specified by the RundownRoutine parameter has the following type definition:
+The function specified by the *RundownRoutine* parameter has the following type definition:

 ```
 typedef